1st Medium Regiment (South Africa)

-1st Medium Regiment was an artillery regiment of the South African Army, after World War II.
+1st Medium Regiment was an artillery regiment of the South African Army, formed in 1946 following World War II.

 History

 Origin

 1st Medium Regiment.
 South African Artillery, (SAHA), was established with headquarters in Cape Town on 1 January 1946.
+Appointed to command the regiment was Lt Colonel Norman Munnik, having originally been commissioned into the 1st Heavy Battery, Coast Artillery on the 30 July 1935 as a 2nd Lieutenant.

-Lt Colonel Norman Munnik, was appointed to command this regiment, having originally been with the 1st Heavy Battery, Coast Artillery Brigade.
-In the first few months of the regiment's existence, Lt Colonel Frank Whitmore Mellish, MC was also appointed as the regiment's Honorary Colonel.
+Lt Colonel Frank Whitmore Mellish, MC was also appointed as the regiment's Honorary Colonel, with effect from 17 September 1946.

 Similar Unit

 This regiment should not be confused with another regiment of identical title in the UDF history, an Active Citizen Force (ACF) unit formed in Johannesburg around 1939, specifically to continue the memory of the South African Heavy Artillery batteries that fought in France in 1915–1918.

 Recruitment

 Those citizens who had been balloted to ACF units around Cape Town, reported to the New Drill Hall at Tennant Street in Cape Town, for medical examination and attestation.